 At Crident 100% CPU is a single maxed out thread.
 Because there are two threads per core; 200% CPU on our Garry’s Mod hosting is the equivalent to a single core on the CPU.

-When we’re working out how much CPU a game server is using, we work out how much CPU each thread on your service is using, add both threads together and end up with the total amount of “CPU” your server is using.
-This works nicely, because Garry’s Mod also has two threads.
-A networking thread and a main game thread.
+When we calculate how much CPU a game server is using, we monitor how much CPU each thread is using, and add those up to the total.
+Garry’s Mod has a networking thread and a main game thread.
 Let’s look at what each of these threads does:

 Main Game Thread

 This thread does most of the core stuff in the game, including handling all the addons.
 This will normally be working the hardest of the two.
 It’s common for this thread to be sitting at around ~60% CPU on busy servers.